Edward Cary: Career

 He was a Groom of the Privy Chamber, Keeper of Marylebone Park, Master of the Jewel House jointly with John Astley from August 1595, a teller of the exchequer, and was knighted in 1596.
+He is noted for being a commissioner to investigate concealed church lands which had followed the dissolution of religious institutions earlier in the century.

 Cary and Thomas Knyvet were involved in a review of older jewels in 1600 when some pieces were appraised by the goldsmiths Hugh Kayle and Leonard Bush.
 Some papers and warrants from Cary's tenure at the Jewel House, which passed to Henry Mildmay, are held at the Somerset Heritage Centre.
 Cary also signed an inventory of Elizabeth's clothes and jewels.

 The auditor Francis Gofton noted in December 1604 that the Queen's gold crown and other items weighing in total 53 ounces were kept by Edward Cary.

 A February 1606 payment to the goldsmith John Williams includes his supply of gold chains and medallions with the king's portrait remaining "under the charge of Sir Edward Cary, Knight, one of the Jewelhouse".
 Some of the plate made by Williams, in the style of the Tudor goldsmith Cornelis Hayes and destined as diplomatic gifts, remains in the Kremlin.
 Auditor Gofton managed the accounts of the disgraced Lord Cobham.
 He delivered Cobham's "garter" and "George" jewels to Cary in March 1605.

 Cary died on 18 July 1618 in London at Cary House in Great Bartholomew's, West Smithfield, and was buried at Aldenham in the chancel of St John the Baptist on 6 August.